okl/engineering-careers/engineering-progression.md

 * Implement solutions whose complexity can span an entire application and integrations with other applications.
 * Able to translate a problem statement into a well defined application or series of components demonstrating software design best practices.
 * Evolve the code base in substantial ways that increase simplicity, enable flexibility or drive new features, while still maintaining good software design principals
-* Effective contributor within multiple code bases
+* Effective contributor within code bases accross multiple business applications
 * Diagnose bugs that may span multiple applications or services and drive cross application fixes
+* Proactively make use of software design patterns relevant to your area of focus

 ### Technical Fluency ###